 - Applicants must be at least 16 years old.
 Applicants under 18 years of age must meet Federal government employment standards for minors or provide a State issued work permit.
 The agreement of a parent or guardian is also required before the volunteer services of minors can be accepted.

 - Special requirements for Non-immigrant Foreign Nationals: Must have appropriate visas that support activities at NIH and must have, at a minimum, a master’s degree or equivalent.
 Please note that processing time for foreign volunteer applications can be extensive due to betting and review requirements.

 Learning credit: Students who are interested in obtaining course credit for volunteering should arrange accordingly with their academic advisors.

 Time commitment: Depending on needs of the HMD programmatic area, commensurate with candidate availability.
 Onsite volunteer work must be conducted within normal library operating hours (Monday-Friday, 8:30am-5:00pm, holidays excluded).

-Interested individuals should send the following materials via email to the Office of the Chief, NLM History of Medicine Division:
+When this program reopens, interested individuals should send the following materials via email to the Office of the Chief, NLM History of Medicine Division:

 - a cover letter detailing:

 - interests, skills, and expertise and the NLM/HMD programmatic area(s) of specific interest, including how the individual’s background would benefit the programmatic area(s) of specific interest

 - availability of the volunteer, including how many hours per week could be offered, and for what duration (eg. 3 months, 6 months, etc.)